Supercake95/nuScense/README.md

   i.e. you should overwrite the default nuscenes.py or you can make a copy.

-  so you can plot Radar Pointcloud to the image where is able to draw colors according to dimensions:
+  Then you can plot Radar Pointcloud to the image where is able to draw colors according to dimensions:

     from nuscenes.nuscenes import NuScenes
     nusc = NuScenes(version='v1.0-trainval', dataroot='/gruntdata3', verbose=True)